-I have been passed your details by the team working on Relative Strangers who have indicated that you are the Executive Producer responsible for the recruitment strategy for this Channel 4 TV show.
+I have been passed your details by the team working on Relative Strangers who have indicated that you are the Executive Producer responsible for the recruitment strategy for this forthcoming TV show for Channel 4.
+My name is Becca Bland and I am the Chief Executive of Stand Alone.
+We are the only UK organisation specialising in family estrangement issues in the UK.
 I wish to complain about how you have chosen to recruit to your show and raise serious ethical issues around your actions.